Klenze's Stone Bench

 When viewed from the front, this enormous bench looks like it’s isolated on an island within a creek.
 Look closely, and you’ll realize the peaceful seat is actually plopped atop a peninsula and can be walked to.
-A strip of land behind the bench, hidden from view by a veil of trees, leads in-the-know visitors to the secluded spot.
+A strip of land behind the bench, once hidden from view by a veil of trees, but now the “secret” entrance is easy to spot.
+It lead visitors to the spot.

 A beautiful wood and stone temple once stood where the bench is within Munich’s English Garden.
 The temple, which had been designed and built in the 18th century, featured a statue of Apollo.
 But as much of the temple was made of wood, it wasn’t long before the whole structure began to fall into disrepair.